oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/introduction/introduction.md

         * Allow for collaboration and review within the system.

+* **Result**:
     * Once all workflows are completed Salesperson using WCC capability combines all the document into single PDF and shares the public link to customer.

     * Sales Person will also associate the RFP response document to the Opportunity he/she created in Oracle Sales Cloud by selecting the document from the same WebCenter Content repository.

-### Objectives
+## Objectives

 In this lab, you will:

 * Setup WCC Marketplace Environment
-* Setup Request-For-Proposal Management APEX Application
+* Setup Request-For-Proposal (RFP) Management APEX Application
 * Upload RFP Document to initiate the Process by selecting required Sections for the Response
 * Update the Section documents for the RFP Response
 * Review and Approve the updated Section documents